tstuefe/JEP387/jep.md

 ### Reduce memory footprint and make Metaspace more elastic

 Allocating memory for class meta data from Metaspace incurs overhead.
 That is normal for any allocator.
-However, overhead-to-payload ratio can get excessive in certain pathological situations.
+However, overhead-to-payload ratio can get excessive in pathological situations.

 In particular, two waste areas stick out:

 _Intra-chunk waste for active allocations_

-When a class loader allocates Metaspace, it gets handed a memory chunk of a larger size than would be necessary to satisfy that single allocation, since it is assumed that the loader will continue loading classes and need more memory for metadata.
-And if that assumption is correct, giving the loader a memory chunk for exclusive use is a good decision since further allocations can be satisfied concurrently to other allocations from that chunk without bothering the global Metaspace allocator.
-In addition, the chunk serves as an arena for all allocations from that loader which can be bulk-released when the class loader is unloaded.
+When a class loader allocates Metaspace, it gets handed a memory chunk.
+That chunk should serve multiple follow-up allocations of that class loader, since it is assumed that the loader will continue loading classes and use up that chunk.
+This serves two purposes: for one, it reduces invocations of central - lock-protected - parts of the Metaspace.
+In addition, by releasing that chunk when the class loader gets unloaded we effectively bulk-release all allocations from that loader without the need to track single allocations.

 But a class loader usually stops class loading at some point.
+At that point, no memory will be allocated from the chunk anymore and therefore the rest of the chunk is wasted.

-Any memory of that chunk not used up at that point stays unused and is wasted.
-The VM attempts to deal with that by guessing future loading behavior of a class loader and handing it what it thinks it will need - a loader known or suspected to load only few classes is given a small chunk, a loader assumed to go on loading for a while a big chunk.
+The VM attempts to minimize the effect of this by guessing future loading behavior of a class loader and handing it what it thinks it will need - a loader known or suspected to load only few classes is given a small chunk, a loader assumed to go on loading for a while a big chunk.
 But that guess can be wrong and currently there is no recurse; the unused remainder of a chunk belonging to a loader which did stop loading classes is wasted.

 _Waste in unused chunks_

 When a loader gets unloaded, all its chunks are returned to a free list.
 Those chunks may be reused for future allocation, but that may never happen or at least not in the immediate future.
 In the meantime that memory is wasted.

 Currently that memory is released to the OS when one of the underlying 2MB virtual memory regions happens to only contain free chunks; however that depends highly on fragmentation (how tightly interleaved allocations from live and dead class loaders are).
 In addition to that, memory in the Compressed Class Space is never returned.
 So in practice freelist memory is often retained by the VM.

 ### Better tunability